-The 5V and 3.3V power supplies can source 9.5A each.
-The 12V is designed for 4A, but effectively limited by the single pin assigned by the PMC specification.
+With revision 12 and later the 5V and 3.3V power supplies can source 15A each.
+Previous revisions support 9.5A.
+The -12V is designed for 4A, but effectively limited by the single pin assigned by the PMC specification.
 For higher current requirement modules, the Zero Slot FAN options are recommended.